dbarreto1/dbarreto1/README.md

 ### Hi there 👋
+* *For a little summary of what is Github, is an amazing software platform in witch you can collaborate or share the same proyect with others around the world.
+You cal also create your own repository with **markdown** to do your proyect more interesting adding some styles.
+If you find interesting projects you cal also save with stars, this means that you cand find it easily in every time you get into github, you can see these in **stars page*** * .
+* *Another amazing thing is that you can organized repositories putting them into lists, this can be public o private, if it is private, only people with read access could access.* *

 <!--
 **dbarreto1/dbarreto1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.